February 23, 2024

 Khandvi is a delectable combination of buttermilk and gram flour, flavoured with black sesame seeds and encased in delicate layers.
 These snacks offer a delightful balance of sweet and savoury flavours.
 Garnished with cumin and curry leaves, Khandvi boasts a taste that appeals to every palate.
 Popular in Maharashtra as well, this dish is irresistible, though achieving the perfect consistency can be challenging for amateur cooks.
 To taste authentic Khandvi, visit Ahmedabad or Surat and indulge in this delicacy for breakfast.

 Filled with sweetness, Jalebi Fafda is a wonderful combination.
 It is a popular Gujarati snack that combines the crispy and savoury flavours of fafda with the sweetness of jalebi.
 Fafda is a crunchy snack made from gram flour (besan) and spices, while jalebi is a sweet, deep-fried dessert made from refined wheat flour batter soaked in sugar syrup.
 Combining these two contrasting flavours and textures makes Jalebi Fafda a unique and delicious treat often enjoyed as a breakfast or snack item.
-You may have had jalebi, but it tastes better with Fafda.
+You may have had jalebi, but it tastes better with Fafda.Â

 Dhokla and Khaman are often used interchangeably, but they are distinct dishes of the traditional Gujarati cuisine.
 Khaman, made from chana flour, has a spongy texture similar to Dhokla.
 As it contains more soda, it is fluffier and has a distinct aroma.
 What sets Khaman apart is its delightful blend of sweet and salty flavours that complement each other perfectly.
-If you're looking to experience the famous foods of Gujarat, trying it at a Gujarati restaurant is a must.
-You can also know how to make it to recreate its authentic taste at home.
+If you're looking to experience the famous foods of Gujarat, trying them at a Gujarati restaurant is a must.
+You can also learn how to make it to recreate its authentic taste at home.

 Include this delectable and renowned Gujarati dessert in your list of must-try dishes.
 Handvo is a savoury cake crafted from fermented lentils and rice, baked and pan-fried for a golden-brown hue.
 It comprises various vegetables and crushed peanuts, offering a distinct taste from Dhokla despite its similar appearance.
 Handvo is cooked in a unique pressure cooker and garnished with a tempering of curry leaves and cumin seeds to enhance its flavours.